Ojibwe writing systems: Anishinaabewibii'iganan

 Anishinaabewibii'iganan can refer to the body of Ojibwe writings found as petroglyphs, on story-hides, and on Midewiwin wiigwaasabakoon, similar to the Mi'kmaw Suckerfish script.
 Not much is known to academia regarding these "hieroglyphics" or glyphs, though there are said to be several Ojibwe elders who still know the meanings of many of the symbols.
-As their content is considered sacred, however, very little information about them has been revealed.
+As their content is considered sacred, however, very little information about them has been shared with outsiders.

-In treaty negotiations with the British, the treaty-signing chiefs would often mark an "X" for their signature and then use the Wiigwaasabak character representing their doodem.
+In treaty negotiations with the British, the treaty-signing chiefs would often mark an "X" for their signature and then use the Wiigwaasabak character representing their totem.
 Today, Ojibwe artists commonly incorporate motifs found in the Wiigwaasabak to instill "Native Pride."

 The term itself: "Anishinaabewibii'iganan", simply means Ojibwe/Anishinaabe or "Indian" writings and can encompass a far larger meaning than only the historical pictographic script.
 Indeed, Anishinaabewibii'iganan may describe the pictographic script better since its connections with non-Anishinaabe or -Ojibwe nations extend deeply.